Project taxonomy and recommendations for Diversity Equity and Inclusion#

 • Have a defined path to committees for all community members

-• Have a clear objectives and process defined for every Committee (e.g., charters, terms of reference)
+• Have a clear objective and process defined for every Committee (e.g., charters, terms of reference)

-• Communicate decision making transparently; when possible publish minutes or decision - making process publicly.
+• Communicate decision making transparently; when possible publish minutes or the decision-making process publicly.

 • Consider which axes of marginalization you are considering when nominating individuals for committees.
 When considering people for committee positions, look at the makeup of your existing committee and choose individuals who are outside of the dominant group.